 Snow and Sea: South Island is perfect

 Like fraternal twins, the north and south islands of New Zealand are connected, albeit have different personas.
-Less populous and with more natural wonders, New Zealand South Island is the home to the famed Southern Alps.
+Less populous and with more natural wonders, South Island is the home to the famed Southern Alps.
 Be it the famed Aoraki Mount Cook or the humongous Franz Josef or Fox glaciers the south is a perfect blend of tall mountain ranges and glaciers that slowly melt into the sea.

 The southern Fjords, where mountains and glaciers melt into the sea, are another highlight of the South Island.
 Milford and Doubtful sounds are the more popular tourist destinations to see this natural wonder.
 Just over 400 million years old, they are much younger than their northern counterparts.